david-trimble/Digital-Skills-GitBook/README.md

 The Living Book of Digital Skills (You never knew you needed until now) is a living, open source online guide to 'modern not-quite-technical computer skills' for researchers and the broader academic community.

-A collaboration between Australia's Academic and Research Network <em>(AARNet)</em> and the Council of Australian University Librarians (CAUL), this book is the creation of the CAUL Digital Dexterity Champions and their communities.
+A collaboration between Australia's Academic and Research Network (AARNet) and the Council of Australian University Librarians (CAUL), this book is the creation of the CAUL Digital Dexterity Champions and their communities.

 ## Contributors